Premium

 Summary

-This downloadable PDF lesson plan for English teachers is designed to help B2 students master negative sentences.
-This ESL class material explores the grammar and nuanced use of negation, double negatives, and polite disagreement in various social contexts.
+This downloadable PDF lesson for B2 ESL students helps them master negative sentences.
+This English class material explores the grammar and nuanced use of negation, double negatives, and polite disagreement in various social contexts.

 Activities